Genelia D'Souza: Further success, hiatus and production (2011–2021)

-Comeback and career expansion (2022–present)
+Career expansion and recognition (2022–present)

 D'Souza changed her screen name to Genelia Deshmukh and made her comeback to full-time acting after ten years with the 2022 film, Mister Mummy opposite Riteish Deshmukh.
 She played a woman who finds out her husband is pregnant with their child.
 The film received negative reviews and failed at the box office.
 That year, she made her Marathi film debut with Ved, where Deshmukh played a wife whose husband is still in love with his lover, opposite Riteish Deshmukh who also directed the film.
 The film received positive response and emerged as the highest-grossing Marathi film of the year.
 Mayur Sanap opined: "Genelia has a luminous presence and conveys more with her expressions than dialogues."
 Deshmukh also won several accolades including a nomination for Filmfare Award for Best Actress – Marathi.
 Deshmukh played a single mother who orders a father for her son on a 30-day trial period, in her only film of 2023, Trial Period opposite Manav Kaul.
 Nandini Ramnath of Scroll.in noted: "Genelia Deshmukh turn out lovely performance, either as a make-believe couple [with Kaul] or as individual trying to do what is best for Romi."

 In her first release of 2025, Deshmukh played a basketball coach's wife opposite Aamir Khan in Sitaare Zameen Par.
 Devesh Sharma of Filmfare noted, "Genelia brings tenderness and restraint to her role as Gulshan’s wife, but her character needed more dimension."
 A commercial success, the film emerged as one of the highest grossing release of the year.
 Following this, Deshmukh returned to Telugu and Kannada films with the bilingual film Junior, where she played a corporate boss.
 Sangeeta Devi Dundoo opined that tasked with emotional heft Genelia "brings maturity and restraint", despite being constrained by the plot.
+The film underperformed commercially.

-Deshmukh will next star in her co-production Raja Shivaji, in Gunmaster G9 opposite Emraan Hashmi and in Police Station Mein Bhoot opposite Manoj Bajpayee.
+Deshmukh began 2026 with her co-production Raja Shivaji, where she portrayed Saibai Bhonsale opposite Riteish Deshmukh.
+Rishabh Suri felt Deshmukh was "wonderful" in her role of Shivaji's wife.
+The film became a box office success and emerged as the highest-grossing Marathi film of all time.
+Deshmukh will next appear in Gunmaster G9 opposite Emraan Hashmi and in Police Station Mein Bhoot opposite Manoj Bajpayee.